-SCONUL is establishing community of interest groups (CIGs) in areas of importance to our members and are inviting staff from those institutions to take part.
-The groups will provide an opportunity for future and emerging leaders to come together and share their expertise, to learn from each other and to provide the community with the benefits of their collective knowledge and insight.
+SCONUL has three community of interest groups (CIGs) in areas of importance to our members.
+These are open to staff from our member institutions to join and provide an opportunity for future and emerging leaders to come together and share their expertise, to learn from each other and to provide the community with the benefits of their collective knowledge and insight.

-We are setting up three groups initially in the following areas:
+The three groups work in the following areas:

 - Delivering blended learning: looking at libraries’ role in supporting their institutions as they make this transition